Tim Griffis

 • Affiliate Member of the Yale-Nanjing University of Information Science and Technology (NUIST) Center on Atmospheric Environment , 2014-present

-• Member, American Meteorological Society - Board on Atmospheric Biogeosciences, January 2015 - present
+• Member, American Meteorological Society - Board on Atmospheric Biogeosciences, January 2015 - 2021

 • Chair, American Meteorological Society - Board on Atmospheric Biogeosciences, January 2016 - 2020